-What if we told you about an ultra powerful, infinitely flexible social media tool that allowed you to publish business-building content — text, audio, or video — without holding you to any arbitrary rules?
+What if we told you about an ultra powerful, infinitely flexible social media tool that allows you to publish business-building content — text, audio, or video — without holding you to any arbitrary rules?

 It’s a tool that fixes everything that’s broken about the existing social media sites, new and old.

 It gives you an astonishing degree of freedom — to say what you want, the way you want to say it, and in the format that works best for you.